 Why Do Dogs Eat Underwear: Conclusion

 Pet ownership, much like having children, can be a really tricky business.
 You can never completely anticipate some of the issues you’re going to be stuck dealing with.
+One question many dog owners find themselves asking is “why do dogs eat underwear?”.
 Fortunately, underwear chewing and even eating is relatively common in the canine world, meaning there are plenty of tried and true methods for dealing with this cringe-worthy problem.
 Addressing the issue straight on and while your dog is still at a young age is best.
 Doing this will more easily help you to prevent your underwear and socks from becoming your Doodle’s chewable snacks of choice.